ikigai-kevin-k/studio-sdp-mirror/docs/deployment/ci-cd.md

 # CI/CD Deployment Guide

-This guide explains the CI/CD process for the Studio SDP Roulette System.
+This guide explains the CI/CD process for the Studio SDP System.

 ## Overview